Skip to main content

 .

-Although he is not the fastest in the race, the human body remains the best runner because of his stamina.
+Although it is not the fastest at running, the human body remains the best runner due to its endurance.

 Subscription